ERES-PROJECT/introduction/README.md

 📧 **all512@lehigh.edu**

 ### Research Collaborations
-For academic or research collaboration opportunities, contact:
+For academic or research collaboration opportunities and repository access, contact:
 📧 **all512@lehigh.edu**

 ---